return42/sphkerneldoc/linux_src_doc/mm/percpu_c.rst

 The caller should have mapped the first chunk at \ ``base_addr``\  and copied static data to each unit.

+The first chunk will always contain a static and a dynamic region.
-If the first chunk ends up with both reserved and dynamic areas, it is served by two chunks - one to serve the core static and reserved areas and the other for the dynamic area.
-They share the same vm and page map but uses different area allocation map to stay away from each other.
-The latter chunk is circulated in the chunk slots and available for dynamic allocation like any other chunks.
+However, the static region is not managed by any chunk.
+If the first chunk also contains a reserved region, it is served by two chunks - one for the reserved region and one for the dynamic region.
+They share the same vm, but use offset regions in the area allocation map.
+The chunk serving the dynamic region is circulated in the chunk slots and available for dynamic allocation like any other chunk.

 .. _`pcpu_setup_first_chunk.return`: